edithatogo/microsim_oa/Readme.md

 If you use this model in your research, please cite it as follows:

 ```
-AUS-OA Team (2023).
-A Microsimulation Model of Osteoarthritis in Australia (Version 2.0.0) [Computer software]. https://github.com/your-username/aus_oa_public
+AUS-OA Team (2025).
+A Microsimulation Model of Osteoarthritis in Australia (Version 2.0.0) [Computer software]. https://github.com/edithatogo/microsim_oa
 ```

-For more details, see the `CITATION.cff` file.
+For more details and source references, see `docs/CITATIONS.md`.

 ## License